MohandAcherir/Qdiv7/content/posts/Notes on Linux-Internals: The slab allocator.md

 If there are no partial or free slabs, the SLUB allocator will allocate some new slabs via the buddy allocator.
 Yep, there it is, we're full circle now.
 The slabs themselves are allocated and freed using the buddy allocator we touched on last time.

 Note: “the SLAB allocator” vs “the slab”
-`The SLAB allocator` is a design/paradigm of memory allocation, whereas `the slab` is data struscture.
+`The SLAB allocator` is a design/paradigm of memory allocation, whereas `the slab` is data structure.

 ## Data Structures